If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 Many try to cheat the system by scrimping on sleep.
 But God plainly states this “vain” pursuit leads to sorrows.
 The Hebrew word for “vain” brings greater meaning: “evil (as destructive), literally (ruin) or morally (especially guile); figuratively idolatry (as false, subjectively), uselessness…vain, vanity” (Strong’s Exhaustive Concordance of the Bible).

-God emphasizes that He gave mankind sleep so it would be able to recuperate after a long day of work.
-Numerous studies and documentaries have discovered the devastating effects lack of sleep have on people’s mental and physical health.
+God emphasizes that He gave mankind sleep so it would be able to recuperate after a day of work.
+Numerous studies have discovered the devastating effects lack of sleep have on people’s mental and physical health.

 In addition, Jesus asked His disciples, “Are there not twelve hours in the day?”
 (John 11:9).
 This rhetorical question was to make a point about productivity.
 There are limits to what we can accomplish in one day.